 Good and Evil are opposite points on a circle, Dr. Chiver.
 Greater good is just halfway back to Bad.

-bad good-and-evil greater-good
+good-and-evil bad greater-good